 Local people flocked to Perona Farms, too.
 Emil and “Mother” Perona’s daughter, Aida, helped as waitress and dishwasher, starting the family tradition of “everyone helps”.
 Maurice DeBergh, a young man who came to the farm as a guest, filled in and helped, too.
 Soon, he also became part of the restaurant family — he married Aida in 1932.

 The Debergh’s daughter, Maureen, and her husband, Victor Avondoglio, have continued the family traditions of excellence, creating an atmosphere where fine food and service has been their constant endeavor.
 Victor and Maureen expanded the restaurant in 1965 and again in 1974.
-Sons Mark, Wade, and Kirk, along with daughter Tracey, comprise the fourth generation of hard workers that lead the business today.
+Sons Mark and Kirk, along with daughter Tracey, comprise the fourth generation that lead the business today.
 Two members of the fifth generation, Bryant and Marley, have recently joined the team to carry on the family vision.

 Although the restaurant now resembles a Southern European Hacienda, the name “farms” remains, reminiscent of the days when Emil’s dairy farm, the old farmhouse full of boarders, and the gymnasium were everyday life at Perona Farms.
 The grounds are still spacious and meticulously landscaped, and guests still enjoy the stroll across Emil’s bridge to the little island on the lake.